-The most recent text deleted by mouse command can be inserted at the caret by typing the UNDO key.
+The most recent text deleted by mouse command can be inserted at the caret by typing the UNDO key (on the Xerox 1108/1186/1185) or the Middle-blank key (on the Xerox 1132).
 This is the same key that retrieves the previous buffer when issued at the end of a line.